Kineolyan/checklist-action/README.md

  - Extract and report the labels of switches
    The labels can optionally be added to the action output.
 This can be used to pass free-form information to the check, to use in downstream actions or scripts.
  - Group switches into namespaces, to create multiple lists.
+ - Handy little timeout to wait for multiple updates to the Pull Request body, when clicking on multiple switches.

 ## Basic usage